How to Boost Retirement Savings with the $1,000 Retirement Rule

 • Health Savings Account (HSA): As you age, your health expenses will likely increase.
 Having an HSA can help you plan and cover those increasing costs with a tax-deductible account.
 By maximizing these accounts early, you will have health expenses covered in the future that won’t impact other areas of retirement savings, such as 401(k) plans, IRAs, and regular savings accounts.

-Having a diverse retirement savings strategy can help you pad current and future economic downturns that come about for myriad reasons – protecting cash and investments that can be used in retirement.
+Having a diverse retirement savings strategy—including tailored retirement income strategies—can help you weather current and future economic downturns by protecting cash and investments earmarked for retirement.
 Learn about the importance of diversifying your investments in the Slavic401k blog post.

 Check out Slavic401k’s diverse catalog of calculators, including a retirement nest egg calculator and retirement planner calculator.
 Consider us also for your wealth management advisory needs.
 Lastly, if you need more information on the topics in this blog post, a member of the Slavic401k team will be delighted to speak with you.
 Please reach out and let’s have a conversation!